 Do you have a bad credit score?
 If so, you might think that a refinance is completely out of your reach.
 Hold up – it might not be.
-There are a few methods and special refinance types you can utilize to refinance with a lower score.
+There are a few methods and special circumstances to help you possibly refinance with bad credit.

-We’ll take a look at a few ways you can refinance your mortgage with a bad credit score.
+We’ll take a look at a few ways you can refinance your mortgage even with a lower credit score.

 We’ll give you a quick refresher on what a refinance is and offer a few simple tips you can use to raise your score before you refinance.

-A refinance is a mortgage loan that replaces your current loan with new terms, a new interest rate or a different principal.
-Refinancing means that you first pay off your old loan with your new loan, then make payments to your new lender.
+A refinance is a loan that replaces your current mortgage with new terms, a new interest rate or a different loan balance.
+Refinancing means that you first pay off your old loan with your new loan, then make payments on your new loan.

 There are a number of reasons why you might want to refinance your mortgage loan.
 You can:

 - Change your loan terms.
 Are you having trouble making your monthly mortgage payments?
 You can refinance your loan to a longer term, which gives you more time to pay back what you owe while lowering your monthly payments.
 You can also refinance to a shorter term if you want to pay off your loan faster.
-You can also refinance to a lower interest rate to save money over the life of your loan.
+You may also be able to refinance to a lower interest rate to save money over the life of your loan.

 - Take cash out of your property.
 A cash-out refinance allows you to accept a loan with a higher principal balance than you owe and take the rest out in cash.
 The cash you get from a cash-out refinance can help you pay off debt, cover home repair costs and more.

-Your credit score plays a major role in your ability to get a refinance.
-Certain lenders may not be able to give you a loan if your score is too low.
-However, there are a few options for refinancing with a credit score that’s less than ideal.
+Your credit score plays a major role in whether or not you’ll meet the requirements to refinance.
+Certain lenders may not be able to give you a loan if your score is below 620.
+However, there are a few options for refinancing with a credit history that’s less than ideal.